whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 - Note 1: There are a few other options to replace and get the WiFi/Bluetooth working to the fullest as of 2020.04.12.
     - Fenvi's AC1200 BCM94352Z (No WiFi kext required.)
     - Other BCM94352Z variants (WiFi kext required)
     - BCM94350ZAE variants (WiFi kext required. pci-aspm-default set to 0, 66, or 67.
-Refer to this [issue](https://github.com/acidanthera/bugtracker/issues/794#issuecomment-608139817))
+Refer to this [issue](https://github.com/acidanthera/bugtracker/issues/794#issuecomment-608139817) and the [argument usage](https://github.com/acidanthera/airportbrcmfixup#specific-boot-args-and-ioreg-properties).)
     - DW1830 (No WiFi kext required.
 An extension cord is needed as the card does not fit into the slot)
 - Note 2: It is unknown to me whether no kext for WiFi required also means the same for Bluetooth.
 If you can test it yourself, please share the results.